 Professional Training - Financial Services

 There are numerous training centres on Island, much of which specifically cater to the financial services industry.
 Colleges and other tertiary educational centres in Cayman also offer short certification courses.
 For Training Centres that can help get you or your staff on track see the list below.

 The Cayman Islands Marketing Professionals Association (CIMPA) runs professional development courses on a variety of topics including public speaking, SEO optimisation, event planning, budget management, and analytics.
+They also offer a university scholarship.
 Members and non-members are welcome.
 Email: email@example.com.
-They also offer a scholarship for university.

 Innovative Management & Professional Training (IMPT)

 They offer two accounting programmes: the ACCA Qualification and the Foundations in Accountancy, as well as the ICSA certificate in Offshore Finance and Administration, the Certificate in Offshore Banking Practice (from the Chartered Banker) and Certifications in Management from the Institute of Leadership and Management (ILM).
 They also offer computer training courses and various business skills training courses.
 Tel: (345) 943 4678.